RIR360/development/journal/2025/february.md

 - If you feel sleepy working, you can give yourself some dopamine for some time and go back to work.

 ## 02/24/2025
 - Setbacks will be there no matter what you do.
 You have to be patient and faithful.
+- Fatigue and exhaustion will catch you off guard.
+You need to deal with it, giving up is not the solution.